wavesplatform/docs.wavesplatform/docs/en/blockchain/account/readme.md

 # Account

 Waves uses an account-based model:
-* Each [transaction](/en/blockchain/transaction/) is created on behalf of an account.
+* Each [transaction](/en/blockchain/transaction/) is created on behalf of a certain account.
 * All the [tokens](/en/blockchain/token/) belong to certain accounts.
 For details, see the [Account Balance](/en/blockchain/account/account-balance) article.
 * All data are associated with accounts.
 For details, see the [Account Data Storage](/en/blockchain/account/account-date-storage) article.